Under active development — things may change.

 5│ └── component.tsx

-Payload needs to know about your block so it appears in the admin panel's block picker.
-Import the block config and add it to a blocks field on your collection (usually Pages):
+Import the block config and add it to a blocks field on your collection (usually Pages).
+This tells Payload to show the block in the admin panel:

 TypeScript